 “We had our wedding five days after my diagnosis, and only his and my immediate family were aware,” Doda said.
 “Looking back at the wedding videos, to see the looks we gave each other, through thick or thin and in sickness and in health was defined in that very moment.”

-Upon returning from their honeymoon, the newlyweds knew the intense journey that was in store, but they were facing it together as a unit.
+Upon returning from their honeymoon, the newlyweds knew of the intense journey that was in store, but they were facing it together as a unit.

 “Landing at JFK after our honeymoon, the tears started flowing for both of us because we knew that when we got back, we’d be doing PET scans and MRIs and figuring out the treatment plan,” Doda said.

 Bob kept her in good spirits during rigorous testing and treatments.
-He’d make her laugh on each drive to the hospital, pamper her when she was sore from chemo, and watched Beatles documentaries her during chemotherapy sessions.
+He’d make her laugh on each drive to the hospital, pamper her when she was sore from chemo, and watched Beatles documentaries with her during chemotherapy sessions.

 “People at the cancer center during infusions would comment on how we were just two silly kids, sitting there getting treatment, one with no hair,” Doda said with a smile.
 “I could not have asked for anyone better to be at my side.”